MdShahadatProdhan/assignment06/README.md

 c.
 Objects: const {name, price: cost, category = 'Tree'} = item;

 d.
 Supports defaults, renaming, nested patterns, and works in function params.

+5) Template literals vs. string concatenation

+a.
+Template Literals (New in ES6)

+1.Written with backticks ( ` ).

+2.Use ${expression} to embed variables or expressions directly inside the string.

+3.Support multi-line strings without needing \n.

+4.Support tagged templates for advanced use cases.

+b.
+String Concatenation (Old Method)

+1.Uses the + operator to join strings.

+2.Becomes harder to read when multiple variables are involved.

+3.Requires \n to create multi-line strings.